Long Term Effects Of Emotional Abuse And How To Cope

 If your partner or anyone else is emotionally abusing you, know that it is not because of anything you did, nor do you deserve it.
 Abuse of any kind is never merited and is never the fault of the person being abused.

-If you're a survivor of this type of abuse or if you’re living with it, please seek help.
+If you're a survivor of this type of abuse or if you experience emotional abuse in your relationship, please seek help.
 A first step can be to reach out to someone you trust.
 You may have been isolated by your abusive partner, but a friend, hotline, family, therapist, or co-worker may be able to offer you support as you begin the process of seeking help.
 In addition to the National Domestic Violence Hotline listed at the top of this article, which can be reached at 1-800-779-SAFE (7233), you can find support by texting HOME to 741741, which is the number for the national Crisis Text Line.

 Other recommendations include not trying to reason with the abuser, as it is their responsibility to end the abuse and reasoning is not generally likely to help.
 Disengaging and setting boundaries is also advised.
 For instance, you might try limiting your interactions with the abuser and trying not to be drawn into arguments.
 Leaving the relationship and cutting ties can be the best course of action.